 Wedding Guest Guide for Men: From Clothes To Manners!

 So you’re invited to a wedding and you have nowhere to start in the preparation department?
 We’ve got you covered!
-Let’ talk about what to wear, first.
+Let’s talk about what to wear, first.
 Once you have the right attire the rest will be easy,

 Dress Code: Most wedding invitations include the dress code.
 If not, ask the bride or groom politely what dress code you should follow so as to be appropriately attired.